You are currently browsing the category archive for the ‘Playing Card Divination’ category.

 Madame Le Normand’s Gipsy Fortune Telling Card Game, Wehman Bros., New York, no date, circa 1900.

 This deck is found fairly often on eBay.
-It is a simple red & black version of the Kunst-Comptoir, Berlin deck of 1854.
+It is a simple red & black version of the Kunst-Comptoir, Berlin deck of 1854 and the same as the b&w Mystic Cards of Fortune (see above).
 Notice that the Ship is quite different, while the other cards are identical.
 There’s some indication that publishers would substitute their own country’s ships and flag.
 Although I can’t see enough detail on most of the flags, this one does appear to be an American flag.
 This edition is instantly recognizable because the black playing card suits have red pictures and the red suits have black pictures.
 The Queens are the only cards with no suit markers (due to the confusion that arose with the McLoughlin deck?).
 Several of the outer boxes have a blank space following the words “Published by” which suggests that Wehman Bros of New York may have merely been a distributor for decks printed elsewhere.
 The instructions are printed in both English and German.
 This small deck measures 2-1/8″ x 3″.

 Gypsy Sabina Self-Explaining Fortune-Telling Cards, The American Illustrating Co., 64 Fulton Street, NY, 1904.